 For our family, we do all we can to avoid palm oil because of the environmental issues as well.

 Also, it’s one thing when palm oil would cause our son to cough and have sniffles.
-It’s another when he is miserable and sick for days.
+It’s another when he is miserable and sick for days or weeks.
 It’s a very serious thing to us.
 We don’t want to have our son be sick.

 While he is a healthy eater and does great eating protein, fruits and vegetables, he still eats processed food.
 We want to be sure he can find safe choices.